 This is possibly the most important tip on the list.
 Whatever you do, don’t let your chickens’ water freeze.
 If your chickens don’t have access to fresh water, they cannot properly digest their food, they can’t regulate their body temperature properly, and egg production will drop.
 While chickens are fairly resilient creatures, without water, even for short periods, their health deteriorates quickly in cold weather, and, aside from ill health and increased risk of death and frostbite, egg production drops fast and takes weeks to recover.

-One particularly simple, inexpensive, and effective solution is to create a cookie tin heater like this one by The Chicken Chick.
+One particularly simple, inexpensive, and effective solution is to create a cookie tin heater.
 It’ll cost you a few dollars if you don’t already have the items, but it’ll save you having to chip ice out of the waterers several times a day.
-Or you can buy a ready-made reasonably inexpensive 12-watt heater designed for metal or plastic chicken waterers.
-Another option is to use a poultry nipple waterer system like the Chicken Fountain with a heating system.
+Or you can buy a ready-made reasonably inexpensive heated drink base.
+Just make sure you buy a good one that doesn’t overheat, like this one from Harris, designed for metal or plastic chicken waterers.
+Cheaper alternatives can get too hot and risk burning your hens or setting fire to your coop.
+Another option is to use a poultry nipple waterer setup with a heating system.

 Yes, I said give your chickens extra food – but don’t go crazy.
 Avoid high-fat, high-energy treats like fat balls.
 The truth is, chickens simply don’t need a lot of extra fat to last through the winter.
-Keep your chickens healthy, don’t encourage obesity and all the associated health problems by feeding them up with huge amounts of fatty treats.
+Keep your chickens healthy and don’t encourage obesity and all the associated health problems by feeding them up with huge amounts of fatty treats.
 Instead, give the occasional healthy snack as a kind of novelty entertainment.
 Remember, your flock likes to be entertained.
 So hang up a cabbage and let your ladies attack it with gusto.
-Pop in a Flock Block, spread some sprouted grains over a hay bale out in the run, or give them some extra scratch shortly before dusk.
+Spread some sprouted grains over a hay bale out in the run, or give them some extra scratch shortly before dusk.
+Now, you could buy a poultry block, but, in my opinion, they are over-priced and usually full of filler, and often stuff that’s bad for your hens.
+So why not make your own?
+There’s a great tutorial for making your own Flock Blocks here.
+They’re better for your chickens and cost way less!

 3. Use Dropping Boards